hknutzen/Netspoc/outline.markdown

 1. Parsing network topology and rule set.
 2. Connecting the elements of the topology to form a topology graph.
-3. Breaking the rule set down to elementary rules with exactly one source and destination, remove duplicate and contained rules.
+3. Breaking the rule set down to elementary rules with exactly one source and destination, identify inconsistencies and remove duplicate and contained rules.
 4. Processing the elementary rules by finding all paths in the network graph for every source and destination pair, marking the managed routers on these paths with the respective rule.